 Why didn't you just adopt a standard policy?

-As an accredited B Corp, we're obliged to think carefully about the impact of our workplace on employees.
+We're obliged to think carefully about the impact of our workplace on employees.
 We take that responsibility seriously.

 It's also in our DNA to make sure we're providing equal opportunities for women (indeed, our Manifesto states, "We believe women have equal rights to leadership roles").
 Many of the issues that prevent women from prospering in workplaces are structural in nature, and we wanted to shift some of those barriers.
 This policy is one way to do that.

 We started by inviting every woman in the office who we knew had been pregnant to tell us what their workplaces (current and past) had done to make their life easier or harder during those periods.
 We noted the commonalities and thought about how we could make provisions for those, but we also noted that everyone's experience was different.
 Some women sailed through pregnancy feeling healthy and energised; others really struggled, either for short periods of time or throughout.
 We spelled out some of the things the organisation could do to help with the most common complaints, but we provide some flexibility in the policy as well.